telefonicaid/fiware-orion/doc/manuals/devel/README.md

 _RQ-02: Treatment of a request_

 * `serveFunction()` calls `restService()` (step 1).
 Actually, `serveFunction()` is not a function but a pointer to one.
 By default it points to the function `serve()` from `rest.cpp`, but this can be configured by setting some function as parameter `_serveFunction` in the call to `restInit()`.
 * Also, if payload is present, `restService()` calls `payloadParse()` to parse the payload (step 2).
-Details are provided in PP diagrams.
+Details are provided in diagrams [PP-01](#flow-pp-01).
 * The service function of the request takes over (step 3).
-Service function is choosen based on the URL path used in the request.
+The service function is choosen based on the **URL path** and **HTTP Method** used in the request.
 To determine which of all the service functions (found in lib/serviceFunctions and lib/serviceFunctionV2, please see the `RestService` vector in [`contextBroker.cpp`](#srcappcontextbroker)).
-* The service function could invoke a lower level service function.
-See [the service routines mapping document](ServiceRoutines.txt) for detail (step 4).
+* The service function may invoke a lower level service function.
+See [the service routines mapping document](ServiceRoutines.txt) for details (step 4).
 * Finally, a function in [the **mongoBackend** library](#srclibmongobackend) is invoked (step 5).
 The MB diagrams provide detailed descriptions for the different cases.
-* Response string created by Service Routine and returned to `restService()` (step 6).
+* A response string is created by the Service Routine and returned to `restService()` (step 6).
 * After database processing of the request, the response is returned to the client (step 7).
 Note that on error, e.g. parse error, or non-supported URL, etc, the flow would end long before reaching mongoBackend as the error-response would be returned from a higher layer.
-The response is done by the function `restReply()`, with the help of MHD functions, especially `MHD_queue_response()`.
+The response is sent by the function `restReply()`, with the help of MHD functions, especially `MHD_queue_response()`.
 * `restReply()` calls `MHD_queue_response()` (step 8) which in sequence responds to client (step 9).
-* Once mongoBackend is ready and the response is sent, the service routine returns, to restService, that returns all the way back to MHD (step 10).
+* Once mongoBackend is ready and the response is sent, the service routine returns, to `restService()`, that returns all the way back to MHD (step 10).

 ### `payloadParse()`